 Martin was a Co-Investigator on the AHRC-funded Listening Experience Database project, as part of which he worked on a study of Listening Experiences in Christian Worship in Britain.

 He supervises PhD students working on music and theology, and on aspects of British musical culture in the eighteenth and nineteenth centuries.
 He would welcome enquries from potential research students in the areas of hymnody, the relationship between music and theology, and music and eighteenth- or nineteenth-century British culture.

 For details of Martin's published work, please see the Publications page.

 Martin was a contributing author to A342 Central Questions in the Study of Music and both parts of the MA in Music, A873 and A874.
 He is currently writing two units for A234 Understanding Music.
 His has also written material for the certificate The Practice of Music Making, a collaborative module developed by Trinity Laban Conservatoire of Music and Dance and the OU.
 Martin worked as an Associate Lecturer for the OU for many years, teaching on a variety of modules, including AA100, A214, A224, AA302, AA317, and A873.
 Away from the OU, he taught on many undergraduate modules in music at Durham University.
-He also has a strong interest in instrumental pedagogy and holds the DipABRSM in Principles of Piano Teaching.
+He also has an interest in instrumental pedagogy and holds the DipABRSM in Principles of Piano Teaching.

 In 2007 and 2015 Martin Clarke held Visiting Fellowships at Bridwell Library, Southern Methodist University.
 In 2013, he was an invited speaker at a Consultation on Music and Theology at the Institute of Sacred Music, Yale University.
-In 2016 he was invited to present lectures to The Wesley Historical Society and The Wesley Historical Society in Wales.

 |Role||Start date||End date||Funding source|